 1. Importance of the Injected Interstitial Effect

-The results show qualitatively that the introduction of a subtle, spatially-dependent defect imbalance may be responsible for a significant change in both the magnitude and the shape of a spatially dependent void distribution.
-The injection of a very small fraction of injected interstitials, never more than tenths of a percent, has wide-reaching effects.
+The results show qualitatively that the introduction of a subtle, spatially-dependent defect imbalance may be responsible for a significant change in both the magnitude and the shape of a spatially dependent void distribution evolving during ion irradiation.
+The injection of a very small fraction of injected interstitials, never more than tenths of a percent, has wide-reaching consequences.
 The interstitials are much more mobile, causing increased recombination at the location of peak ballistic damage, shifting the main damage peak towards the free surface by 100-200nm.
 In addition, the overall suppression of the vacancy concentration by increased recombination “exposes” the second peak near the free surface, which would not be seen without taking injected interstitials into account.

 This indicates that the injected interstitial effect, which has been known for quite some time, must be accounted for when analyzing spatially dependent void swelling experiments which employ ion beam irradiation.
 For example, [REF] and [REF] mention taking data from the “uniform” region of radiation damage, though the results of this study show that the damage is not uniform, nor is it uniformly varying.
 Small changes in parameters, such as temperature, dose rate, and material purity (and therefore vacancy mobility) can reveal or obscure the double peak, changing the relative magnitudes of the injected interstitial and free surface effects.
 Care should therefore be taken when interpreting such data from experiments.
 It is therefore recommended to perform a non-homogeneous simulation of defect concentrations for quasi-steady state snapshots during the irradiation experiment, to avoid misinterpretation of data.
+THIS SENTENCE IS NOT CLEAR TO ME.

 The modeling with and without injected interstitials, as well as the predictions at other temperatures, show the increasing importance of the injected interstitials with decreasing vacancy mobility, as should be expected.
 With increasing temperature, the localization of injected interstitial recombination decreases, as both vacancies and interstitials become more mobile.
 As vacancies increase in mobility, their ability to reach the free surface from greater distances increases, shifting the sub-surface peak away from the surface.
 In addition, as interstitials become more mobile, they move farther on average before recombining or sinking, spreading out their localized excess recombination effect.
+DOES INTERSTITIAL MOBILITY REALLY INCREASE WITH TEMPERATURE?

-The studies here show that the injected interstitial effect cannot be ignored in simulations and experiments involving ion irradiation.
+These studies show that the injected interstitial effect cannot be ignored in simulations and experiments involving ion irradiation.
 Depending on the temperature and the dose rate of irradiation, the resulting vacancy supersaturation, and therefore the eventual void swelling profile, can take on very different shapes.
 Overgeneralization of ion irradiation experiment behavior should therefore be avoided, partially by taking this strong effect into account.
+AWKWARD SENTENCE AND NOT REALLY CLEAR.

 2. Shortcomings of the Model